Is selling coffee profitable?

-In the past, if you left your daily job to run your own business, you would lose your source of active income.
-With today's work-from-home environment, selling coffee online can now be an effective secondary activity without quitting smoking.
-If you want to do more than just learn how to sell coffee online, roasting your own beans can be rewarding.
-Coffee shops and other retailers are estimated to buy between 50 and 200 pounds of coffee per week, so preparation for that volume is key.
+Now, with the work-from-home environment, selling coffee online can be a successful secondary activity without quitting your job.
+If you want to do more than just learn how to sell coffee online, roasting your own beans can be a great way to stand out from the competition.
+Coffee shops and other retailers typically buy between 50 and 200 pounds of coffee per week, so preparation for that volume is essential.
+Choosing the name of your coffee company and creating a logo that people can remember, trust, and easily embody the purpose of your business is key.

 Benjamín Arrand